-Don'ts (graphics are useful here): Do not wait until hauling is finished to release sharks.
-Return them to the sea as soon as possible.
-Do not cut or punch holes through the shark's body.
-Do not gaff or kick a shark and do not insert hands into the gill slits.
-Longli ne Do's (r make sure that "do" graphics are clearly labelled as examples only): The preference is to release all sharks while they are still in the water, if possible.
-Use a dehooker to remove the hook or a long-handled line cutter to cut the gear as close to the hook as possible (ideally leaving less than 0.5 meters of line attached to the animal).
-If de-hooking in the water proves to be difficult, and the shark is small enough to be accommodated in a dip net, bring it on board and remove as much gear as possible by using a dehooker.
-If hooks are embedded, either cut the hook with bolt cutters or cut the line at the hook and gently return the animal to the sea.
-For all sharks that are brought on deck, minimize time before releasing to the water.
-Don'ts (graphics are useful here): Do not strike a shark against any surface to remove the animal from the line.
-Do not attempt to dislodge a hook that is deeply ingested and not visible.
-Do not try to remove a hook by pulling sharply on the branchline.
-Do not cut the tail or any other body part.
-Do not gaff or kick a shark, and do not insert hands into the gill slits.
+Do's (make sure that "do" graphics are clearly labelled as examples only):

+- □ The preference is to release all sharks while they are still in the water, if possible.
+Use a dehooker to remove the hook or a long-handled line cutter to cut the gear as close to the hook as possible (ideally leaving less than 0.5 meters of line attached to the animal). - □ If de-hooking in the water proves to be difficult, and the shark is small enough to be accommodated in a dip net, bring it on board and remove as much gear as possible by using a dehooker.
+If hooks are embedded, either cut the hook with bolt cutters or cut the line at the hook and gently return the animal to the sea. - $\Box$ For all sharks that are brought on deck, minimize time before releasing to the water.

+Don'ts (graphics are useful here):

+- □ Do not strike a shark against any surface to remove the animal from the line. - $\Box$ Do not attempt to dislodge a hook that is deeply ingested and not visible. - $\Box$ Do not try to remove a hook by pulling sharply on the branchline. - $\Box$ Do not cut the tail or any other body part. - $\Box$ Do not gaff or kick a shark, and do not insert hands into the gill slits.